boostrjs/boostr/README.md

 - `region`: Specifies the AWS region (e.g., `'us-east-1'`) where the web frontend is deployed.
 - `profile`: Specifies an [AWS configuration profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) (e.g., `'my-company'`) used to get your AWS credentials.
 If not specified, your default AWS configuration profile is used.
-- `accessKeyId`: Allows you to specify your AWS Access Key ID when the `profile` property is not used or you don't have a default [AWS configuration profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+- `accessKeyId`: Allows you to specify your AWS Access Key ID when the `profile` property is not used, or you don't have a default [AWS configuration profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
-- `secretAccessKey`: Allows you to specify your AWS Secret Access Key when the `profile` property is not used or you don't have a default [AWS configuration profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+- `secretAccessKey`: Allows you to specify your AWS Secret Access Key when the `profile` property is not used, or you don't have a default [AWS configuration profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
 - `cloudFront`:
   - `priceClass`: Specifies the Amazon CloudFront [price class](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html) to use (default: `'PriceClass_100'`).